jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

 When any business owner decides to open a new store(or expanding an existing business) at new city or a new neighbourhood, It can be challenging for business owners to decide on the best location/products for their stores so that they can make more profits.

 Also, when a Vendor salesmen approach business owners  asking them to keep/sell their products.
-A good analysis is need to check how theses products are doing in the market for that city.
+A good analysis is needed to check how these products are doing in the market for that city.

 Analysis on above questions is necessary to take decisions such as the optimal location for their business,  what products they will sell, and how to increase sales when starting a new or expanding an existing business in a new city.